KaifY9/EmailCreation/README.md

 # EmailCreation
-It will create email of new joinees based on their  Domain and set password
+It will create email of new joinees based on their  Domain and set password for new Employees